 Are these things coming to pass?
 Are they now a reality in the United States?
 They either came up with and/or strongly promoted the social liberalization products at just the right time that very large portions of Americans have bought into, lock, stock, and barrel, because they too have been set up by other forces to readily accept these radical concepts.

 Not everybody has bought into them, especially to the same degree, but enough to change the cultural face of America.
 There are a number of religious, social, and psychological forces that motivated public acceptance, but none of them is larger than the lethal-to-morality combination of weak religious belief, united with ignorance of what is moral and what is not.
 These two together have worked to produce a general irresponsibility in the American public, and a very weak commitment to the relatively high moral standard of the 1950s.
 We got through the 1950s, and everything went downhill in a hurry.

 Here is a question that is important to this sermon.
-How can one be loyal to and be committed to uphold what one is either ignorant of, or even vaguely knows?
+How can one be loyal and committed to uphold what one is either ignorant of, or even vaguely knows?
 The theme being drummed into us from every angle in the world for two generations now is that there are no moral and spiritual absolutes.
-Ironically, this very claim is absolutely a lie, because there are absolutes, but people are choosing not to believe them.
+Ironically, this very claim is absolutely a lie, because there are absolutes, but people are choosing to not believe them.
 They know they are there, but they are deliberately choosing not to believe them because they do not want to be restricted to what they believe to be restrictive.

 There are indeed moral and spiritual absolutes, and in our calling our loyalty to these absolutes in the face of this ever-strengthening attack against them is what is on the line for us.
 Do not ever allow yourself to think that your perception of the purity of God's absolutes has not been affected.
 It has, and it has not been affected for the good.